SidharthBhatt/FunkyRobot/README.md

 ![image](https://github.com/SidharthBhatt/FunkyRobot/assets/81537231/ccc2e4ef-2a1e-49e9-b555-b97fc364e199)

 The electronics consisted of a Arduino uno, TB6612FNG motor driver, and Polulu Microgear motors with encoders.
 The l298n motor driver is most commonly used, however its only ~60% efficient.
-One the other hand, the TB6612FNG is ~90% because it has Mofset switches, however there wasn't too much information online.
+One the other hand, the TB6612FNG is ~90% because it has Mofset switches, however there wasn't much information online.
 ![image](https://github.com/SidharthBhatt/FunkyRobot/assets/81537231/6e7897f0-3b1b-4720-9a32-83fc82fbf71a)

 Soldering was necessary to connect the header pins to many of the PCBS and connect jumper wires together.
 In order for the robot to go straight, I programmed and tuned a PI loop.